Electronic Demand Deposit Account (eDDA)

 1. Withdrawals and Transactions

 You may withdraw funds from your Account and effect transactions using Access Devices, up to your Available Balance, subject to the fees reflected in the Schedule of Fees for such transaction type and the Transaction Limits described in this Section below.
+Withdrawals and Transactions that are declined for any reason are subject to a fee as disclosed in the Schedule of Fees.

 2. Cash Access via Debit Cards